Lettuce: Cultivars (varieties)

+The four main types in the Western world have been looseleaf, romaine, crisphead, and butterhead, with the others being intermediary or more exotic.
 The butterhead and crisphead types are sometimes known together as "cabbage" lettuce, because their heads are shorter, flatter, and more cabbage-like than romaine lettuces.

 Cultivation problems

 Soil nutrient deficiencies can cause a variety of plant problems that range from malformed plants to a lack of head growth.
 Many insects are attracted to lettuce, including cutworms, which cut seedlings off at the soil line; wireworms and nematodes, which cause yellow, stunted plants; tarnished plant bugs and aphids, which cause yellow, distorted leaves; leafhoppers, which cause stunted growth and pale leaves; thrips, which turn leaves gray-green or silver; leafminers, which create tunnels within the leaves; flea beetles, which cut small holes in leaves and caterpillars, slugs and snails, which cut large holes in leaves.
 For example, the larvae of the ghost moth is a common pest of lettuce plants.
 Mammals, including rabbits and groundhogs, also eat the plants.
 Lettuce contains several defensive compounds, including sesquiterpene lactones, and other natural phenolics such as flavonol and glycosides, which help to protect it against pests.
 Certain varieties contain more than others, and some selective breeding and genetic modification studies have focused on using this trait to identify and produce commercial varieties with increased pest resistance.

 Lettuce also suffers from several viral diseases, including big vein, which causes yellow, distorted leaves, and mosaic virus, which is spread by aphids and causes stunted plant growth and deformed leaves.
 Aster yellows are a disease-causing bacteria carried by leafhoppers, which causes deformed leaves.
 Fungal diseases include powdery mildew and downy mildew, which cause leaves to mold and die and bottom rot, lettuce drop and gray mold, which cause entire plants to rot and collapse.
 Bacterial diseases include Botrytis cinerea, for which UV-C treatments may be used: Vàsquez et al. 2017 find that phenylalanine ammonia-lyase activity, phenolic production, and B. cinerea resistance are increased by UV-C. Crowding lettuce tends to attract pests and diseases.
 Weeds can also be an issue, as cultivated lettuce is generally not competitive with them, especially when directly seeded into the ground.
 Transplanted lettuce (started in flats and later moved to growing beds) is generally more competitive initially, but can still be crowded later in the season, causing misshapen lettuce and lower yields.
 Weeds also act as homes for insects and disease and can make harvesting more difficult.
 Herbicides are often used to control weeds in commercial production.
 However, this has led to the development of herbicide-resistant weeds in lettuce cultivation.